onehoon/EasyShortcutforUMPC/README.md

 > Some games or applications may block simulated keyboard input.
 > Some system-level apps or elevated/admin apps may not respond to shortcuts from the widget.
 > The Close App button asks for confirmation before sending Alt + F4.

+## License

+This project is licensed under the GNU General Public License v3.0.

+You may use, modify, and redistribute this project under the terms of the GPL-3.0 license.
+If you distribute modified versions or binaries, you must also provide the corresponding source code under the same license.

+See the [LICENSE](LICENSE) file for details.